Registration and Residency

 Students enrolled in the Ph.D. in Clinical Psychology may earn, as an intermediate degree, a Master of Science in Clinical Psychology.
 The curriculum for this degree consists of all courses in the first two years of the model doctoral curricula.
 Courses transferred into Nova Southeastern University’s program do not count toward this degree.
 Any doctoral course with a comparable number of credit hours may be substituted for a transferred course.
 Graduates with the degree will not have met the educational requirements for certification or licensure in Florida and should not expect to provide psychological services as an independent practitioner.
 Rather, this degree should demonstrate master’s-level achievement and enhance employment opportunities.

-Students are required to complete their program and be awarded a doctoral degree within eight years from the time of first enrollment.
-Students who do not complete all requirements within the eight-year time limit (excluding approved leaves of absence), must enroll in the center and complete 18 credits (at least six credits each fall and winter semester unless a defense is scheduled), as specified in the doctoral students' Policies and Procedures Handbook and approved by the Office of Academic Affairs.
+Students are required to complete their program and be awarded a doctoral degree within seven years from the time of first enrollment.
+Students who do not complete all requirements within the seven-year time limit (excluding approved leaves of absence), must enroll in the center and complete 18 credits (at least six credits each fall and winter semester unless a defense is scheduled), as specified in the doctoral students' Policies and Procedures Handbook and approved by the Office of Academic Affairs.
 Failure to remain in continuous registration will be deemed as the student's withdrawal from the program.
-Students whose dissertation advisor becomes unavailable after the eight-year limit will have to start their dissertation over with a new chair.
+Students whose dissertation advisor becomes unavailable after the seven-year limit will have to start their dissertation over with a new chair.

 Evaluation of Doctoral Students